Dunbar Castle: James IV

-The Castle remained the stronghold of the Earls of Dunbar until the forfeiture of George, Earl of March, in 1457, when the Castle was dismantled to prevent its occupation by the English.
+The castle remained the stronghold of the Earls of Dunbar until the forfeiture of George, Earl of March, in 1457, when the Castle was dismantled to prevent its occupation by the English.
 It was restored by James IV later in the century.
-Andrew Wood was the keeper.
+Andrew Wood of Largo was the keeper.
 In April 1497 timber was bought for the "Hannis tower" and the master mason Walter Merlioun was completing the gatehouse or "fore work".
 Nails were bought for the "yetts" of the gatehouse, a wooden portcullis and a metal grille or yett made by Thomas Barker.
 John the Quarrier excavated a new well.
 James IV visited in April 1497 and gave the masons drinksilver reward payments in May.

 Building lime was brought from Cousland.
 The hinges or "crukis" for the iron yett were made in the forge at Edinburgh Castle.
 A carpenter, Patrick Falconer, measured the roof or ceiling of the king's chamber at Edinburgh castle to make a similar roof at Dunbar.
 In August 1497 two Dunbar carpenters, William Young and Thomas Makachane, started to roof the Hannis tower.
 In September it was finished by Andrew the "Sclater".
 Slates and rafters were brought to Dunbar in Will Merrymowth's boat.
 In 1501 new iron window grills or yetts were provided.

+Andrew Forman, Bishop of Moray, was made keeper of Dunbar Castle in September 1503.
+Ferquhard Mackintosh, an heir to the Lordship of the Isles, was held prisoner in the castle for over ten years.

 James Stewart, Duke of Albany

-The castle came under the control of the Duke of Albany during the minority of James V. During this period that the bulwark to the west was built.
+The castle came under the control of the Duke of Albany during the minority of James V. The garrison of 100 French soldiers was paid by Francis I of France, who sent their wages to the quartermaster Maurice de Nogent.
+During this period the artillery bulwark to the west was built.
 It may have been designed by Antoine d'Arces, Sieur de la Bastie who was placed in charge of the castle in December 1514.
-Albany organised further repairs and amendments in July 1527.
+An English soldier, the Baron Dacre, visited and was impressed by the new "bulwerk".
+Albany organised further repairs and amendments in June 1527.

-An Italian drawing for a fortification of this period by Antonio da Sangallo the Younger, marked as an opinion for "il Duca D'Albania," has been associated with Dunbar.
+An Italian drawing for a fortification of this period by Antonio da Sangallo the Younger, marked as an opinion for "il Duca D'Albania," has been associated with Dunbar, but may depict another project.
 An article by the historian Bryony Coombs further explores the activities of the Duke of Albany and his architectural and artistic connections that informed the design of the blockhouse and situates the building in a European context, and highlights the resemblance of the drawing to the Fort de Salses as built for Ferdinand II of Aragon.

-A servant of the Duke of Albany, William Stewart, hired a team of masons to amend and repair the fortification in June 1527.
-James V came to the castle frequently in the summer of 1537 after the death of his first wife, Madeleine of Valois, and oversaw the arrangement of his artillery.
-A Scottish courtier James Atkinhead was installed as Captain.